top of page

 OGTT: oral glucose tolerance test (performed as described by the World Health Organization [1.75 g glucose/kg up to a maximum of 75 g]).

-Screening for islet autoantibodies presents the potential for more routine identification of individuals at early-stage type 1 diabetes.
-Together with education and monitoring, early identification of individuals at early-stage (or “silent”) T1D is associated with lower rates of diabetic ketoacidosis (DKA) at progression to symptomatic diabetes(9,10) (see Module 2).
+Screening for IAb presents the potential for more routine identification of individuals at early-stage T1D.
+Together with education and monitoring, early identification of individuals at early-stage (or “silent”) T1D is associated with lower rates of DKA at progression to symptomatic diabetes(12,13) (see Module 2).

 Additionally, individuals at early-stage T1D may be eligible for intervention, either with FDA-approved teplizumab-mzwv therapy (see Module 9) or intervention clinical research studies (see Module 10).